FC Kosmos Dolgoprudny

-FC Kosmos Dolgoprudny (ФК «Космос» Долгопрудный) is a professional association football club from Dolgoprudny, Russia.
+FC Kosmos Dolgoprudny (ФК «Космос» Долгопрудный) is a Russian professional association football club based in Dolgoprudny.
 It made its debut in the third-highest Russian Second League in the 2022–23 season.

 History

 A club with the same name played professionally from 1991 to 1998 before moving to a different city.
 After Kosmos moved, a new club was organized in Dolgoprudny called FSC Dolgoprudny.
 That club eventually was promoted to the second-tier Russian Football National League as FC Olimp-Dolgoprudny for the 2021–22 season, and a farm club called FC Olimp-Dolgoprudny-2 was registered for the third tier.
 Following the season, Olimp-Dolgoprudny was not licensed due to financial issues, and a resurrected Kosmos, created on the base of FC Olimp-Dolgoprudny-2, was licensed for the Russian Second League.

 Current squad

-As of 21 February 2023, according to the Second League website.
+As of 11 September 2025, according to the Second League website.